Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 ### Incident Aging Graph

-The incident aging chart displays the number of days incidents have been left open in the system.
-The chart is organized as a stacked histogram, with the count of incidents on the y-axis and different age intervals on the x-axis.
-Each bar-chart color represents a different incident priority, giving a product manager a snapshot view of the age of open product incidents by priority.
+The incident aging graph displays the number of days incidents have been left open in the system with the count of incidents on the y-axis and different age intervals on the x-axis.
+Each bar-chart color represents a different incident priority, giving a product manager a snapshot view of the age of open incidents by priority and detected release.
+For this chart, "open" is defined as any incident with an empty "Closed On" date.
+The incident status is not used for this chart.

 ![](img/Reports_Center_375.png)